 In the Limitation and Quota page of each product, the number of parallel instances is limited to 1000.

-However, with Cloud functions, it’s possible to set a custom upper bound to limit the number of parallel instances.
+However, it’s possible to set a custom upper bound to limit the number of parallel instances.
 Initially released for limiting resource usage (for example, database connection), it’s also a great functionality to limit expenses and to set the upper bound of your service cost.
 But always with a negative impact on user satisfaction in case of saturation.

 At the opposite, Cloud Run containers can be only called by HTTP requests.
 However, it’s possible to use PubSub push subscription for pushing PubSub events to be processed by Cloud Run.
 In addition, it’s also possible to publish Storage event to PubSub topic and thus, to process Storage events with Cloud Run again through a PubSub push subscription.
 But, no more.